LOS ANGELES (Court TV) — The Menendez brothers may soon have a life outside of prison — thanks to encouragement from an unlikely source.

-FILE – Erik Menendez, center, listens to his attorney Leslie Abramson, as his brother Lyle looks on in a Beverly Hills, California, May 17, 1991.
+FILE – Erik Menendez, center, listens to his attorney Leslie Abramson, as his brother Lyle looks on in Beverly Hills, California, May 17, 1991.
 (AP Photo/Julie Markes, File)

 During their first trial in 1993, both brothers testified they killed their parents, Jose and Kitty Menendez, because they feared for their lives after suffering years of sexual abuse at their hands.
 Prosecutors argued they killed their parents to gain access to their $14 million inheritance.
+Following a second trial, they were found guilty on March 20, 1996.

 Earlier this month, Gascón announced his office was looking into new evidence in the case, including a letter Erik sent his cousin, Andy Cano, eight months before the murders that his attorneys say proved he was sexually abused by Jose.
 The office is also reviewing rape allegations against Jose by ex-Menudo member Roy Rosselló.